Mary Jane Watson: Spider-Man Beyond

-Shortly afterwards, Peter fails to save Ben from the manipulations of the Beyond corporation, denying Ben a chance to reclaim his missing memories leads to Peter being soundly beaten by his former ally.
+Shortly afterwards, Peter fails to save Ben from the manipulations of the Beyond Corporation, denying Ben a chance to reclaim his missing memories.
 Mary Jane helps Peter grieve the loss of Ben as well as aid in his physical recovery.
-Weeks pass, and after completing a session at her apartment, Mary Jane asks Peter if he'd like to stay with her, not just for today, but for good, believing the time has come once more to share their lives together.
+Weeks pass, and after completing a session at her apartment, Mary Jane asks Peter if he would like to stay with her, not just for today, but for good, believing the time has come once more to share their lives together.
 Peter readily accepts, only for the two to be interrupted by a mysterious being bathed in light.
 The being tells Peter a path of blood has led him to his door and that Peter must come with him.